-The professors of the Department of Economics publish their work in prestigious journals such as: Journal of Economic Theory, Rand Journal of Economics, Games and Economic Behavior, Journal of Development Economics, Journal of Economic Behavior and organization, Journal of Public Economics, Labor Economics Health Economics, Journal of Macroeconomics, Economic dynamics, theory and decision, etc.
+Professors in the Department of Economics publish their work in scientific journals such as Economic Journal, Games and Economic Behavior, Journal of Development Economics, Journal of Economic Theory, Journal of the European Economic Association, Journal of International Economics, Journal of Political Economy, Journal of Public Economics, Management Science, Quarterly journal of Economics, Rand Journal of Economics, Review of Economics and Statistics, etc.

-They regularly participate in major international conferences and organise specialized conferences and seminars at ESSEC.
+They regularly take part in major international conferences and organize specialized lectures and seminars at ESSEC.

-In the Master in Management program, the Department of Economics proposes a track organized around a selection of courses in economics and related disciplines such as econometrics.
-Each year, this track attracts students motivated by a career as researcher in economics or looking for high-level positions in the economic administration or international organizations.
-These students can work along with the professors of the Department on research projects and have priority for teaching assistant missions.
+In the Master in Management program, the Department of Economics proposes a track organized around a range of courses in economics and related disciplines such as econometrics.
+Each year, this track attracts students motivated by a career in economics research, or looking for high-level positions in economic administration or international organizations.
+These students can work with the professors of the Department on research projects, and have priority for teaching assistant missions.